This story was originally published on July 23, 2015.

 Buehrle struck out Michel Hernandez on a 3-2 change, and achieved perfection on Bartlett's groundout to Ramirez, completing the game in just 2 hours, 3 minutes.

 "Alexei … Yes!
 Yes!
 Yes!
 Yes!
 Yes!
-History!!!" was the often-repeated call from Harrelson after the final out.
+History!" was the often-repeated call from Harrelson after the final out.

 Harrelson: "I had tears in my eyes after Alexei threw that last out."

-Ramirez: "I wanted that the ball comes to me but by fly, not by rolling.
+Ramirez: "I wanted that the ball to come to me but by fly, not by rolling.
 I wanted it to be a fly ball because I was a little tight with my ankle.
 When the batter hit the ball, I just said to myself, 'Hey, you have to take it, no matter what.'
 I did it.
 It was the most exciting moment for me."